 My primary area of work is supporting trans and gender questioning children and young people under 19, including leading the Kids Group for primary age children and supporting the delivery of our under 16s group TAG.
 I also lead Trans Awareness Training for professionals and work with primary and secondary schools, delivering student workshops, staff training and liaising with professionals in how best to support their LGBTU students.
 My other key area is supervising and supporting our amazing staff team!

-I anchor the weekly over 16’s LGBTU Drop-in and run our monthly mental health and wellbeing group, Open Minds.
-I also co-run No Dress Code, our young womens work with Jo and work at TAG - our under 16’s group - as well as offering one-to-one support.
-I absolutely love being part of an organisation as fantastic as Allsorts and feel really passionate about providing safe spaces and empowering support for LGBTU young people!
+I lead the weekly over 16’s LGBTU Drop-in and run our monthly mental health and wellbeing group and activities programme, Open Minds.
+I also work in West Sussex every Thursday, co-delivering LGBTU youth groups in Chichester and Horsham, as well as offering 1:1 emotional support through the Talk It Out service in Brighton.
+I absolutely love being part of an organisation as fantastic as Allsorts and feel really passionate about providing safe and empowering spaces and support for LGBTU young people!

 I lead on the under 16's group TAG.
 I am also involved in campaigns work; youth volunteering and 1:1 individual support.
 I also go into schools to support the schools work that the team offers.
 I really enjoy meeting young people and getting to know them.
 I feel that I am privileged to be able to get to encourage and support young people to get involved with Allsorts.
 I really enjoy and value being part of the team.
 I love the roles that I have with Allsorts!